bitprj/workshops/Leetcode Workshops/Week 1/Stacks(1).md

 - Congratulations!
 You can now work on those wonderful triple integrals that you have to do for your homework :`)

-- After finishing your homework, you can put your textbooks back on top of your calculus textboom (this is what we call pushing an an item into a stack).
+- After finishing your homework, you can put your textbooks back on top of your calculus textbook (this is what we call pushing an an item into a stack).

   ![](https://ya-webdesign.com/transparent250_/stack-of-clipart-tall-2.png)